eric-ofori/DevOps.io/AWS_Account/SIGNUP.md

 - Enter billing information details

-- Verifgy your information and continue
+- Verify your information and continue

 ### Step 4 ###